 Request Restrictions: You have the right to request a restriction or limitation of your medical information we use or disclose about you for treatment, payment or health care operations.
 Restrictions from your health plan (insurance company): You have the right to request that we restrict disclosure of your medical information to your health plan for covered services, provided the disclosure is not required by other laws.
 Services must be paid in full by you, out of pocket.
 Other Restrictions, Limiting Information: You also have the right to request and limit any medical information we disclose about you to someone who may be involved in your care or the payment of your care, such as a family member or friend.
 We ask that you submit these requests in writing.

 We may not agree or be required to agree to your request(s) for specific reasons, if this occurs, you will be informed of the reason(s) for the denial.

 Request Confidential Communications: You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 We will agree to the request to the extent that it is reasonable for us to do so.
 For example, you may request that we use an alternate phone number or address.
 We ask that you submit these requests in writing.

 Email communication requests if applicable may require a separate authorization.

-To exercise any of your rights, please submit your request in writing to the practice’s privacy officer indicated below.
+To exercise any of your rights, please submit your request in writing to the practice’s privacy officer indicated on this page.